 • Voluntary statements you offer on your own

-Police often rely on this distinction to gather statements before Miranda applies.
+Police often rely on this distinction to gather statements before Miranda protections apply.

 🚫 Common Miranda Misconceptions

-Only the statements may be suppressed — not the entire case.
+False.
+Only the statements may be excluded — not the entire prosecution.

 Statements may be excluded when: